 This course is the study of the properties and constituents of urine and other body fluids.
 Emphasis is placed on theory and methodology of qualitative and quantitative analysis of urine.
 Constituent values are related to the physiology of the urinary system in health and disease.
-Pre- or Co-requisite: MLT-111 Fundamentals of Laboratory Science.
+Prerequisite(s) or Corequisite(s): MLT-111